protontypes/open-sustainable-technology/README.md

 - [OGD@MeteoSwiss](https://github.com/MeteoSwiss/publication-opendata) - Open Data products released by the Federal Office of Meteorology and Climatology MeteoSwiss.
 - [ESGF PyClient](https://github.com/ESGF/esgf-pyclient) -  A Python package designed for interacting with the Earth System Grid Federation system.
 - [ecmwf-opendata](https://github.com/ecmwf/ecmwf-opendata) - A package to simplify the download of ECMWF open data.
+- [ACCESS-NRI Intake Catalog](https://github.com/ACCESS-NRI/access-nri-intake-catalog) - Aims to provide a way for Python users to discover and load data across a broad range of climate data products available on the Australian NCI supercomputer Gadi.

 ### Climate Data Processing and Analysis